aledecicco/english-programming-language/docs/syntax.md

 Numbers and whole numbers are used witing the numeric values, not the words.
 Numbers must have a decimal part.

 Char literals are written between single quotes, and string literals between double quotes.
-String literals are the only other way, appart from the `let` sentence, to define lists by extension.
+String literals are the only other way, appart from the `let` sentence, to define lists by extension and, of course, they only work for lists of chars.

 Variable names can be any series of words except for `be` and `in`, which are the only two reserved keywords.
 They are referenced using their names, which can optionally be preceded by the word `the`.
 This applies to all variables (declared in `let` expressions, defined as function parameters, or defined as iterators in a `for-each` loop).

 Aliases are generated for function parameters without explicit names, according to their types.
 If two or more parameters have the same type, the generated aliases have ordinals.
-For example, if a function takes two numbers, their aliases will be `the 1st number` and `the 2nd number`.
+For example, if a function takes two numbers, their aliases will be `the 1st number` and `the 2nd number`, and they can be referenced that way in the function's body.

-In the case of lists, some extra aliases are generated: if a function takes a string and a list string, the aliases for the second parameter will be `the list of strings`, `the list of lists of characters`, `the list of lists`, and `the 2nd list`.
-This is because the second parameter is the only list of strings (or list of lists of characters) and the only list of lists, but the first parameter is already a list.
+In the case of lists, some extra aliases are generated: if a function takes a string and a list of strings, one of the aliases for the second parameter will be `the 2nd list`.
+This is because, even though it is of a different type, the first parameter is already a list.
+The second parameter will also have the aliases `the list of strings`, `the list of lists of characters`, and `the list of lists`.

 ## References
 Function parameters can be defined to take references to values by adding `reference to` before their type:
 ```
-To duplicate a reference to a number:
+To double a reference to a number:
     Multiply the whole number by two.
 ```
 Here, we are saying that the function takes a number by reference.
 The number pointed at by the reference will be multiplied by two, modifying the original number that was passed as argument.
 References can be variables or list elements.